Advertisement

 Crescent City Waterfront

-Insider tip: In 2024, Crescent City’s two-day (July 3–4) Fourth of July celebration at Beachfront Park will feature free hot-air balloon rides, cow chip bingo, live music, and the largest fireworks show on the North Coast with Battery Point Lighthouse in the foreground.
-The event will also feature food, a 5K run along the Crescent City Harbor Trail, and a parade.
+Every year, Crescent City throws a two-day (July 3–4) Fourth of July celebration at the Cultural Center lawn across the street from Beachfront Park.
+Typically, visitors can enjoy free hot-air balloon rides, cow chip bingo, live music, and the largest fireworks show on the North Coast with Battery Point Lighthouse in the foreground.
+The event also features food, a 5K run along the Crescent City Harbor Trail, and a parade.

 Places to Eat & Drink